mikel-egana-aranguren/SADI-Docker-Galaxy/README.md

 ```

 Change the galaxy configuration so that it can run Docker images as if they were regular tools installed in your system.
-Add a destination, `docker_local` to your configuration, and make it the default.Copy job_conf.xml.sample_basic to job_conf.xml and add these lines to job_conf.xml (change `docker_memory` to if necessary):
+Add a destination, `docker_local`, to your configuration, and make it the default.
+Copy job_conf.xml.sample_basic to job_conf.xml and add these lines to job_conf.xml (change `docker_memory` if necessary):

 ```
 <?xml version="1.0"?>